Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Portia

-Portia initially thought she would like to be an only cat, as she preferred to have all her human's attention to herself, but she has recently become aware that having another feline for company can be great, too..
-If you are looking for a loving, attentive little girl to keep you company (and maybe your feline friend as well)- she's your girl!!
+Portia initially thought she would like to be an only cat, as she preferred to have all her human's attention to herself, but she has recently become aware that having another feline for company can be great, too.
+If you are looking for a loving, attentive little girl to keep you company (and maybe your feline friend as well) - she's your girl!!
+She thanks all the people who have helped her along her journey to a loving home and family of her very own.
+She looks forward to that - she's been waiting for more than a year! and a half!

 Brix

-"Brix" came to DunRoamin' on October 1, 2024, from Good Corner where he was an owned cat.
-Apparently healthy previously, approximately one week earlier he began to be unable to walk and he stopped eating.
-His owner was unable to undertake medical care for him, so he came to us as a last resort.
+Brix came to DunRoamin' on October 1, 2024, from Good Corner where he was an owned cat.
+Apparently previously healthy, approximately one week earlier he had begun to be unable to walk and he stopped eating.
+His owner was unable to undertake the costs of medical care for him, so he came to us as a last resort for life.

 Brix was born about October 3, 2021.
 Examination by his vet revealed that he was displaying neurological symptoms, was blind, he had lockjaw, was "knuckling" with his paws and was therefore unable to walk.